juanmbraga/Unifei/README.md

 # Unifei
- Exercises and assignments from the programming couse
+ Exercises, assignments and projects from the introduction to programming programming couse at the Federal University of Itajuba (UNIFEI).